GeorgeHahn/SOVND/README.md

 On the way!

 # Third party clients
 Third party clients are welcome on the SOVND platform!
 See [SPEC.md](SPEC.md) for implementation details.
-Our MQTT Server is live at `sovndapp.com:8883`.

 # Contributing